System Overview

 AntahkaranaYantravak_onnx.hppONNX Runtime inference for bge-base-en-v1.5

-Subconsciousmind/subconscious.hppBackground thread: patterns, hygiene, embedding
+Subconsciousmind/subconscious.hppBackground thread: patterns, hygiene, demotion, embedding

 ThemeManagertheme_manager.hppxMemory hierarchical memory organization